simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

   fill the disks on the system very quickly with repeated messages.

 ..
 NOTE::
-  It is common in big environments to use aliases or to cluster servers so the determing the name a server is using for logging is not straight forward.
+  It is common in big environments to use aliases or to cluster servers so determining the name a server is using for logging is not straight forward.
   Because of this simp could not check reliably to see if the host was forwarding to itself.